auth0/docs/articles/hosted-pages/login/auth0js.md

 ## Auth0.js Template for the Login Page

-You can start out with a basic template that will provide you with a working, ready-to-use example of a custom UI using Auth0.js v8 in your universal login page.
+You can start out with a basic template that will provide you with a working, ready-to-use example of a custom UI using Auth0.js v8 in your Universal Login page.

 In the [dashboard](${manage_url}), go to **Hosted Pages**, and then to the **Login** page section.